AnselmoGPP/Learn_Computer_Science/topics/cryptography.md

 }
 ```

-**Threat model**: What (real-world) capabilities the attacker is assumed to have.
-Threat model types:

-- __Ciphertext-only attack__: Attacker has a ciphertext.
-Most basic.
-- __Known-plaintext attack__: Attacker has a ciphertext, and a plaintext with its ciphertext.
-Stronger.
-- __Chosen-plaintext attack__: Attacker has a ciphertext, and he can obtain a ciphertext corresponding to a plaintext of the attacker's choice.
-Even more stronger.
-- __Chosen-ciphertext attack__: Attacker has chosen-plaintext capabilities and is able to decrypt certain texts of the attacker's choice.
-Strongest.

-**Security guarantee/goal**: What we want to prevent the attacker from doing.

-**Secure encryption** (informal definition for ciphertext-only attack, one ciphertext): An encryption scheme is secure if, regardless of any prior information the attacker has about the plaintext, the ciphertext leaks no additional information about the plaintext.
-In other words, it's secure as long as seeing the ciphertext doesn't make it easier for the attacker to guess a character of the plaintext.

 **Probability distribution**:

 - ***M***: Likelihood of different messages being sent by the parties, given the attacker's prior knowledge.
 Example: "read me" has prob.
 0.7 while "don't read" has 0.3.